Missourians with disabilities want to remain independent in their own homes and our state lawmakers need to prioritize this funding.

 - “I am afraid I will have to quit [list some things you do in the community]”

 - “I will have to live in a nursing home because I can not [list some tasks that your attendant helps you with, like cooking, bathing, using the restroom, cleaning] by myself and the only other option for my needs to be met is if I am in a nursing home.
 I do not want that”

-WILS encourages, supports, and assists consumers to strengthen their advocacy skills through communication, letter writing and face-to-face meetings.
+WILS encourages, supports, and assists consumers to strengthen their disability advocacy and self advocacy skills through communication, letter writing and face-to-face meetings.

 WILS strives to enable individuals with disabilities to effectively exercise their rights to obtain services and benefits.
-WILS provides advocacy for consumers on an ongoing basis.
 An Independent Living Specialist works closely with the consumers to instill advocacy skills that allow the consumer to become a self-advocate.
 WILS also works with local, state and federal entities to obtain equal access to opportunities in the community.

 - The Americans with Disabilities Act (ADA): The ADA is a civil rights law that prohibits discrimination against individuals with disabilities in all areas of public life, including jobs, schools, transportation, and all public and private places that are open to the general public.

 - The Fair Housing Act: is a federal act in the United States intended to protect the buyer or renter of a dwelling from seller or landlord discrimination.

 - The Rehabilitation Act: prohibits discrimination on the basis of disability in programs conducted by federal agencies, in programs receiving federal financial assistance, in federal employment, and in the employment practices of federal contractors.